All Products

 Data Security Center:Enable and configure the data auditing mode

 Data Security Center (DSC) provides the data auditing feature, which allows you to view audit logs to analyze database activities.
-This helps you identify database security events and locate causes, such as unauthorized access to databases or malicious database activities.
+This helps you identify database security events and locate the cause, such as unauthorized access to databases or malicious database activities.
 You must configure the data auditing mode before DSC can collect the audit logs of databases in the specified data auditing mode.
 This topic describes how to configure data auditing.

 Prerequisites